 Enroll in one rigorous 6-credit Japanese language course, Japanese in Context.
 Courses are offered based on enrollment and the student placement exam results.
 Wherever possible, our experienced instructors integrate course-related excursions and project-based performance activities with regular coursework.
 Visit our website for the latest information on language course syllabi.

 This is a list of potential course offerings.
 The final courses and the student level placement will be decided after completion of a language placement test administered during orientation.
 To learn more about IES Abroad’s innovative theoretical and pedagogical approaches to teaching language abroad, refer to the IES Abroad MAP for Language & Intercultural Communication.

-Our job is to make sure that your greatest challenge is deciding what landmarks to see first or discovering the best café—not finding a place to live where you feel comfortable.
+We want to make sure that your greatest challenge is deciding which landmarks to see first or discovering the best café—not finding a place to live where you feel comfortable.
 We do our best to locate housing that is reflective of how the local students are living.
 Our goal is that when you leave Tokyo, it will feel like home.

-You live at the National Olympics Memorial Youth Center, a residence hall-style accommodation that provides individual rooms.
-Breakfast is included.
+You live at the National Olympic Memorial Youth Center, located in the heart of Tokyo, a prime location from which to explore the massive city.
+The National Olympic Memorial Youth Center is a residence hall-style accommodation that provides small individual rooms.
 The facility includes a cafeteria, a coffee shop, some restaurants, and a convenience store.

 Part of making you feel at home in Tokyo is doing our best to help you feel safe and cared for.
 Whether it’s the orientation program that prepares you for what’s ahead, your housing that is well located and comfortable, or the field trips that take you to places off the beaten path—we’re all about our student services.
 This is just one of the things we’re known for.